green-fox-academy/dongdong69/week-07/project/readme.md

 - [gov.uk](https://www.gov.uk/government/statistical-data-sets/price-paid-data-downloads)
 Do not have enhough information.
 <br />
----
 - [Zoopla](https://developer.zoopla.co.uk/)
 <br />
-It is good api for our project.
+It is a good api for our project.
 <br />

 Which contaions: